-19 years ago - Kaldur'ahm is born, the son of Black Manta and a Polynesian woman taken as a laborer when Manta claims her island as his headquarters.
-He is born with hybrid Atlantean biology, effected by the experiments done on his father.
+19 years ago - Kaldur'ahm is born, the son of Black Manta and Sha'lain'a, an Atlantean woman from the village of Shayeris.
+He is born with hybrid Atlantean biology, affected both by his half-Atlantean blood and by the experiments done on his father.

-14 years ago - 5-year-old Kaldur'ahm's father Black Manta discovers his existance and takes him under his wing, killing his mother.
+14 years ago - 5-year-old Kaldur'ahm's father Black Manta discovers his existence and kidnaps him, beginning his training.

 12 years ago - 7-year-old Kaldur'ahm helps Arthur Curry & Garth escape Black Manta's forces, destroying their ships.
-He is taken in by the Idyllis Atlanteans, helping him understand his half-Atlantean biology.
+He is reunited with his mother Sha'lain'a, but longs to join the fight to reclaim Atlantis.

-5 years ago - 14-year-old Kaldur'ahm becomes an apprentice Atlantean sorceress.
+5 years ago - 14-year-old Kaldur'ahm becomes an apprentice Atlantean sorcerer.

 1 year ago - 18-year-old Kaldur'ahm battles Nanaue outside of Atlantis, captures him and sends him to Belle Reve.
 He joins the Titans, and goes with them into space to save Donna.